 There was a country, and then there were people.
 I saw it on the map, I went there, and I stayed.
-These phrases are probably used and owned by the majority migrants who made Australia their home.
+These phrases are probably used and owned by the majority of migrants who made Australia their home.
 But, what is it that attracts most people to Australia as we speak?

-Well, it is the question of fact that every one of us needs to have a decent life, have freedom of expression, love our neighbour and be loved by them, be safe, be prosperous, and the list continues.
+Well, it is the question of fact that every one of us needs to have a decent life, have freedom of expression, love our neighbor and be loved by them, be safe, be prosperous, and the list continues.

 Given the possible political, economic and social unrest in the World today, Australia is ahead by far and has a better economy, higher job prospects, and more free trade processes than most developed countries.

 So, the question is not if but when do you intend to migrate to Australia?
 This question is gripping most migrant communities who have some knowledge about Australia.

 First, we need to address the lack of adequate information out there as far as knowing how and what to choose as the best pathway to migrate to Australia.
-We at Aylward Game Solicitors can answer many of your questions, and become your guidepost throughout the journey.
-Aylward Game Solicitors team of immigration lawyers’ have a single-line commitment toward keeping you Ahead of the Game.
+We at Aylward Game Solicitors team of immigration lawyers can answer many of your questions, and become your guidepost throughout the journey.
+Aylward Game Solicitors team of immigration lawyers have a single-line commitment toward keeping you Ahead of the Game.

 We are a team of dedicated Brisbane legal professionals, as well as genuine, down-to-earth people with a passion for making a real difference.

 Contact us today at Aylward Game Solicitors on 1800 217 217 for a 20 minutes free case consultation.